 Nordic or Pole Walking

 Nordic walking is also known as pole walking or urban poling.
 Nordic walking (walking with special poles that somewhat resemble ski poles) appeals to me because it gives both an upper and a lower body workout at the same time.
 It's also a very low impact form of exercise.
 I have walking poles and enjoy using them.
 I don't use them as often as I should, though, because I usually walk with my dog.

 Using poles is a great addition to a walking session.
 Poles are very useful for people who can't walk any faster than they already do but would like to increase the fitness value of their exercise session.
-One study found that walking with poles increased calorie burn compared to walking at the same intensity without poles.
-Pole walking also improves cardiovascular fitness more than regular walking.
-Walkers generally don't feel like they are working any harder when they include poles in their workout, however.
+Walking with poles can increase calorie burn compared to walking at the same intensity without them.
+It can also improve cardiovascular fitness.

 Another advantage of Nordic walking is that the support provided by poles can help to compensate for lower body problems.
 Nordic walking probably reduces stress on lower body joints, although this needs to be demonstrated by research.

 Stair climbing or climbing steps continually or repeatedly during a workout could be boring, but I enjoy doing it periodically during a walk.
-If I see a steps when I’m on a walk I happily climb them.
+If I see a steps when I’m on a walk, I happily climb them.
 I enjoy the challenge of climbing stairs in buildings, going from floor to floor without stopping instead of using an elevator.
-Deliberately going up and down stairs in quick succession, though, seems like forced exercise to me and is something I don’t do very often.
-Exercise has to be fun!
+Deliberately going up and down stairs in quick succession, though, seems like forced exercise to me.
+I do it occasionally but not very often.
+Exercise has to be fun for me.

 Stair climbing is great exercise.
 It's a low impact exercise and increases cardiorespiratory fitness.
 It's more stressful for the body than walking on a flat surface, however.
 The intensity and duration of stair climbing sessions should be increased gradually.
 Incorporating mini strength workouts such as stair climbing into a regular walk is an excellent way to boost the exercise value of the walk.

-Regular, brisk walking on a flat, smooth surface is enough to lower the level of “bad” or LDL cholesterol in the blood, reduce the risk of a heart attack and type 2 diabetes, reduce inflammation in the body, lower blood pressure, reduce the risk of some types of cancer and improve mood.
+Regular, brisk walking on a flat and smooth surface is enough to lower the level of “bad” or LDL cholesterol in the blood, reduce the risk of a heart attack and type 2 diabetes, reduce inflammation in the body, lower blood pressure, reduce the risk of some types of cancer, and improve mood.

 Interval walking—alternating fast and slow intervals within the same walk—has also been found to be good exercise and may be easier for some people to do than a continuous fast walk.
-Even slow walking has some health benefits, however.

-Scientists say that in order to produce a significant weight loss walking has to be brisk and frequent, or moderately-paced walking needs to be done for an hour or longer each day.
-It's necessary to follow a healthy diet, too.
+Researchers say that in order to produce a significant weight loss walking has to be brisk and frequent.
+It's important to follow a healthy diet as well.
 If your goal is to do more intense walking, remember to increase the intensity gradually.
 Also remember that you don’t have to push yourself on every walk.
 I still go for slow walks sometimes.

 I only went out for a walk, and finally concluded to stay out till sundown, for going out, I found, was really going in.— John Muir